ASFOpenSARlab/opensarlab-docs/user_docs/guides/logging_out_and_server_shutdown.md

 Do your part to reduce resource use and ease the burden on the environment by shutting down your server when you are finished working for the day.

-## Why Doesn't OpenSARlab Shut Down the Server Automatically Upon Logout?
-In some instances you may need to leave your server running, which is perfectly acceptable.
-Perhaps you have a notebook performing a very time intensive analysis and wish to let it run overnight.
+**In some instances you may need to leave your server running, which is perfectly acceptable.
+Perhaps you have a notebook performing a very time intensive analysis and wish to let it run overnight.**

 ## How to Shut Down The Server